lightburst/Getting-and-Cleaning-Data-Course-Project/README.md

 Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

 The full code is in the file tidy.txt

+Additional information about the variables, data and transformations is in CodeBook.MD